jhftss/jhftss.github.io/_posts/2021-2-12-Debug-any-iOS-Apps-on-M1-Mac.md

 # posix_spawn internal

-From the previous termination reason, I just wonder why it can launch the iOS App macho normally without the __wrong platform error__, when we open it normally.
+From the previous termination reason, I just wonder why the OS can launch the iOS App macho normally without the __wrong platform error__, when we open it normally.
 Maybe it has some special spawn attributes for the iOS platform macho?

 To prove my guess, I looked up for the `posix_spawn` implementation from the latest `XNU` source code.
 And the answer is yes, there are some new `posix_spawn_attributes` in the function.
 In order to make use of these attributes,  I made a differece of the spawn related functions inside the module `libsystem_kernel.dylib` :